Dante Campbell: Club career

-From 2016 to 2018, Campbell played with Toronto FC III in the Premier Development League and League1 Ontario.
+In 2016, Campbell began playing at the senior level with Toronto FC III in the Premier Development League and League1 Ontario.

 On July 31, 2016, Campbell made his professional debut with Toronto FC II in the USL, as an academy call-up, against Bethlehem Steel FC, in a substitute appearance.
 In July 2017, he signed a full professional contract with Toronto FC II.
 In April 2019, he signed a two-year extension with the team.
 In August 2020, after TFC2 opted out of the 2020 season, due to travel restrictions caused by the COVID-19 pandemic, Campbell was loaned to Valour FC of the Canadian Premier League.
 He made five appearances for Valour in the shortened 2020 season, before returning to Toronto FC II.
 In April 2021, he extended his contract for another season.

 In March 2022, Campbell joined USL Championship side LA Galaxy II.
 He scored his first goal on April 23, 2022 against the Las Vegas Lights.

-In February 2023, he returned to Valour FC on a permanent contract.
+In February 2023, Campbell returned to Valour FC on a permanent contract.
+On September 8, 2023, he scored his first goal for the club in a 3-1 victory over York United FC and subsequently being named the CPL Player of the Week.
+In December 2023, he officially extended his contract with the club through the 2024 season.
+After the 2024 season, the club picked up his option for the 2025 season.